ucsd-cse-spis-2016/spis16-project-planning-datamining-Lavanya-Njambi/README.md

 Categorize songs based on keywords/titles that a user can look up to find music.

 Based on the user's answers, the computer will recommend songs or artists.

+Using data, we can correlate age groups and their preferred genresof music.